 Built as an eco-friendly solution

-The skyscraper is built with 95% recycled materials.
-This makes it one of the most environmentally-friendly buildings across the country.
-An interesting fact is that the architects constructed the Shard with the reused remains after they demolished the Southwark’s Tower office building.
+The futuristic skyscraper is built with 95% recycled materials.
+This makes it one of the most environmentally friendly buildings across the country.
+An interesting fact is that the architects constructed the Shard with the reused remains after they demolished the Southwark's Tower office building.
+According to Soundproof Panda every single floor of the Shard is 100% soundproof, they achieved this by using a special screed isolation material on each floor.

 In addition, there are only 48 car parking spaces.
-This leads to less carbon emissions because people who visit the building should mostly use the public transport.
+This leads to fewer carbon emissions because people who visit the building should mostly use public transport.

 Enveloped in a countless number of windows

 A curious fact is that a few days before the official opening back in 2012, a window cleaner got into an unpleasant situation.
 The cradle became unstable and was swinging around from the 72nd floor.
 People on the street who saw this, called an ambulance and firefighters to rescue the cleaner.
-Fortunately, they brought him down with no serious injuries.
+Fortunately, they brought him down with no serious injuries but this incident proved once more that skyscraper window cleaning is still one of the most extreme jobs in the world.

 Equipped with intelligent innovations